Predictability of subluminal and superluminal wave equations: Uniqueness properties of the initial value problem for quasilinear wave equations

 \begin{theorem} Let $u_1 : U_1 \to \R$ be a MGHD of given initial data for a quasilinear wave equation of the form \eqref{QuasilinearEq} and assume that

 Then $u_1 : U_1 \to \R$ is the unique MGHD, i.e., any other GHD $u : U \to \R$ satisfies $U \subseteq U_1$ and thus also $u_1|_U = u$. \end{theorem}

 Note that in order to apply this theorem to a concrete example one has to first construct a/the whole MGHD and is only then able to infer {\it a posteriori} that the evolution was indeed unique.
-In particular, this theorem applies to the explicitly constructed MGHD in \cite{Chr}.

 \begin{proof} Let $u_1 : U_1 \to \R$ be a MGHD of given initial data such that \eqref{PropertyBoundary} is satisfied.
 Let $u_2 : U_2 \to \R$ be a second GHD of the same initial data and, to obtain a contradiction, we assume that $U_2 \nsubseteq U_1$.
 Let us denote the connected component of $U_1 \cap U_2$ that contains the initial data hypersurface $S$ with $A$.
 A point in the boundary of $\partial A$ cannot be contained in $U_1$ as well as in $U_2$ by definition of $A$.
 Since we have $U_2 \nsubseteq U_1$ it follows that $\partial A \cap U_2$ is non-empty and contained in the complement of $U_1$.
 Thus, we obtain